frlequ/mibox_socket/README.md

 ## Home Assistant Setup
 1. Copy the content to the `custom_components` directory.
-2. In the `configuration.yaml` file, enter:
+2. In the `configuration.yaml` file add:

     ```yaml
     switch: